Seagate/cortx-posix/doc/Quick Start Guide.md

     ` $ git clone git@github.com:Seagate/cortx-posix.git -b main`

+    ` $ cd cortx-posix`

-    Note: If username prompted than enter github username and for password copy from [PAT](https://github.com/settings/tokens) or generate a new one using [Generate PAT](https://github.com/settings/tokens) and enable SSO ( It has been assumed that `git` is preinstalled ).
+    Note: If your credentials are required, enter your github user name, and for password, copy from [PAT](https://github.com/settings/tokens) or generate a new one using [Generate PAT](https://github.com/settings/tokens) and enable SSO ( It has been assumed that `git` is preinstalled ).
-    Recommended git version is 2.x.x .
+    Recommended git version is 2.x.x.
 Check your git version using `$ git --version` command.

-    ` $ cd cortx-posix`

   ### CORTX - FS